BBT Iron Condor Strategy

 - What is a iron condor on BBT?

 - A iron condor on BBT is the iron condor strategy applied to BBT (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With BBT stock trading near $27.81, the strikes shown on this page are snapped to the nearest listed BBT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BBT stock at $31.88 on the most recent close, the strikes shown on this page are snapped to the nearest listed BBT chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are BBT iron condor max profit and max loss calculated?